wisteria-hill-technologies/graphql-prisma/README.md

 8. add bellow to the scripts in package.json.
 ```"get-schema": "graphql get-schema -p <your prisma project name here. -p stands for project>"```
 9. run ```npm run get-schema``` generated folder will be populated with prisma schema definitions.  generated folder will be auto-populated so do not manually change its content.
 10. Create prisma.js inside src folder.
-In prisma.js, you can write functions to work with data to/from prisma.
+In prisma.js, set up a new Prisma instance and export it as default.
+11. Import prisma from prisma.js file and add it to context in graphQL server in index.js in the root.<br/>
+    Now, prisma is available to access in your resolvers.

 ### Customise Type Relationships
 1. Go to datamodel.prisma In prisma folder.